 The League is in a financially strong position to take on this project as a result of careful planning by the governing boards.
 The project will be paid for in cash, with no debt to take on.

 Original project costs for the building in its entirety were estimated to be $8.1 million.
 This includes construction, replacement of the building’s aging furnishings, and soft costs.

 What can city officials expect?

-The remodeled first floor will be largely dedicated to flexible meeting spaces that are better able to accommodate everything from a large policy committee meeting to a one-on-one discussion, as well as multiple events happening on the same day.
+The remodeled first floor is largely dedicated to flexible meeting spaces that are better able to accommodate everything from a large policy committee meeting to a one-on-one discussion, as well as multiple events happening on the same day.

 The intergovernmental relations team will continue to operate from the first floor once staff return to the building.

 Members will also find that the building’s reception and general flow will be more welcoming and easier to navigate.
 Accessibility and safety features expected of today’s workplaces are reflected in the design plan.